 The Invisible Burden: Coping with the Emotional Weight of Hiding Your Sexuality

-As therapists specializing in somatic therapy and EMDR (Eye Movement Desensitization and Reprocessing), we’ve witnessed how the internal struggle of concealing one’s sexuality can take a toll both mentally and physically.
-Though often invisible to others, this conflict is deeply felt by those living it.
+As therapists specializing in somatic therapy and EMDR (Eye Movement Desensitization and Reprocessing), we’ve seen how both past and present experiences of hiding ones sexuality can create a quiet but powerful strain on the mind and body.
+Though this struggle is often invisible to others, it is deeply felt by those who carry it.

 Understanding the Weight of Concealment